Trip Facts

 Meal: Breakfast

 This morning, you’ll be transferred to the domestic airport for a short flight to Pokhara.
-On clear days, the flight offers stunning views of the Annapurna mountain range.
-After arriving in Pokhara, you’ll be escorted to your hotel, where you can relax or spend the afternoon exploring the city at your leisure.
+On clear days, enjoy stunning views of the Annapurna mountain range.
+After arriving in Pokhara, you’ll be escorted to your hotel, where you can relax or explore the city at your leisure.
+Get ready for tomorrow’s Upper Mustang Trek journey, as your adventure through this mystical region begins.

 Day 04: Flight to Jomsom- Drive Kagbeni- Hike to Tiri village